Inverse decision-making using neural amortized Bayesian actors

 \subsection{Implementation}

-The method was implemented in \texttt{jax} \citep{frostig2018compiling}, using the packages \texttt{equinox} \citep{kidger2021equinox} for neural networks and \texttt{numpyro} \citep{phan2019composable} for probabilistic models and sampling.
-Our implementation is provided in the supplementary material and will be made available on GitHub upon publication.
-Our software package enables the user to define new, arbitrary parametric families cost functions and train neural networks to approximate the decision-making problem.
+The method was implemented in \texttt{jax} \citep{frostig2018compiling}, using the packages \texttt{equinox} \citep{kidger2021equinox} for neural networks and \texttt{numpyro} \citep{phan2019composable} for probabilistic modeling and inference.
+Our implementation is publicly available at \url{https://github.com/RothkopfLab/naba}.
+Our software package enables the user to define new parametric families of cost functions and train neural networks to approximate the decision-making problem and perform Bayesian inference about its parameters.

-No special high-performance compute resources were needed, since all evaluations for this paper were run on standard laptop computers (e.g. with Intel Core i7-8565U CPU).
 Training a neural network for 500,000 steps took 10 minutes, and drawing 20,000 posterior samples for a typical dataset with 60 trials took 10 seconds.